metablaster/4X-Audio/README.md

 - [Civ-3-Music](https://github.com/RobLoach/Civ-3-Music)
 - [Victoria-II-Music](https://github.com/Caballero-Arepa/Victoria-II-Music)

-However these mods also include sound effects, the aim of this mod however is to provide music only and no sound effects of any kind.
+However these mods also include sound effects, overlaping each other, the aim of this mod however is to provide music only for now and no sound effects of any kind.

 ## Roadmap